 For some nice food shopping, we advise you to go to rue Montorgueil (Sentier metro stop).

-Food shopping in rue Montorgueil
+Food shopping or nice terraces, rue Montorgueil

 Le Marais district stretches East to the Bastille square and on the way, you should not miss the gorgeous and unique architecture of Place des Voges.